CatherineP37/project_4/README.md

 - As a patient I want to book an appointment easily online.
 - As a patient I want to see a list of available appointments.
+- As a patient I don't want to book an appointment that someone else has booked.

 Epic - managing my appointments